"Not Another Effin' Back-Up Tool!"

 To get the most from BackUp, it is recommended that you read this document all the way through at least one time.

 PLEASE NOTE: This is ßeta software.
 Some work and testing is still required before a proper release.
 Basically, it may have bugs.
-Feel free to !
+Feel free to report them!

 Great feedback = FREE license!